Oni go away

 Tomorrow (Feb 3) is Setsubun in Japan.
 Men and boys will wear an Oni (demon) mask.
 Others will throw irimame (roasted soybeans) on them and say “Oni wa soto!
 Fuku wa uchi” which means Oni go away and fuku (good luck) come in.

 These days you can buy the Oni mask in supermarkets.
-The Oni also contains a packet of irimame (pan-fried soybean) that other can throw on you.
+The Oni also contains a packet of irimame (pan-fried soybean) that others can throw on you.

 Now I am the Oni.
 Where are the children?
-Come throw irimame at me.
+Throw irimame at me.